Feature

 - Add any relevant notes for the list.
 Think of this as the list's helper text or description.

-- Level up: Modify additional task list
+- Modify additional task list details, then click Add task list.

 - Privacy: